Simple Tips for

 Vin Gupta, Founder and CEO

 Profiling is basically learning more about your customers.
+Once you know their characteristics, you are on your way to finding new customers.
 For business customers, you should know their industry and size of business.
 For consumers, you should know their age and income.

-- Envelope mailing: This includes a sales letter with a brochure or flyer with the sales reps contact information.
+- Envelope mailing: This includes a sales letter with a brochure or flyer with the sales reps contact information on it

 - Self-mailer: This piece requires no envelope, such as a postcard or simple brochure